SoloVid/Thy/notes.md

 - private - modifier for declarations
 - to - denotes preceding identifier as not a function call
 - type - type-related operations just start breaking the standard language stuff
-- yield - unlike standard function calls, this can (and must) precede another function call on the same line
+- let - unlike standard function calls, this can (and must) precede another function call on the same line

 ### Language Feature Functions